 After any injury, it’s easy to feel down and anxious, and you may be very dependent on those around you.
 This is especially true of injuries that involve your legs, because your ability to walk and drive are often affected.

-If you’ve suffered a leg injury which was somebody else’s fault, then we may be able to help you.
-While we can’t take back what’s happened, we can help you get the compensation you need to access private medical treatment and to cover the costs of your injury.
+If you’ve suffered a leg injury which was somebody else’s fault, then you could be eligible to make a compensation claim.
+While it won’t take back what’s happened, compensation can help pay for things such as access private medical treatment and to cover the costs of your injury.

-Getting started is simple – you can give us a call on 0800 234 6438 for free.
-Our advisors will run you through your options, answer your questions and can let you know whether you can make a claim.
+Getting started is simple – you can give a trained legal adviser a call on 0800 234 6438 for free.
+They’ll run you through your options, answer your questions and can let you know whether you can make a claim.
 They’ll then be able to pass you on to the right solicitor for your case.

 You might be wondering whether you can only claim for certain types of leg injury – the simple answer is that you can claim for any injury, provided the accident that caused it happened within the last three years and was somebody else’s fault.